pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     backupName: scheduled-backup-20190822-041004
 ```

-The meanings of the related fields are as follows:
+The descriptions of the related fields are as follows:

-* `dataSource.adhoc.pvcName`: PVC name used in restoring data from remote storage.
+* `dataSource.adhoc.pvcName`: the PVC name used in restoring data from remote storage.
 The PVC must be deployed in the same namespace as Tidb-Lightning.

-* `dataSource.adhoc.backupName`: the name of the original backup data, such as: `backup-2020-12-17T10:12:51Z` (Do not contain the '. tgz' suffix of the compressed file name on network storage).
+* `dataSource.adhoc.backupName`: the name of the original backup data, such as: `backup-2020-12-17T10:12:51Z` (Does not contain the '. tgz' suffix of the compressed file name on network storage).

 ### Step 3.
 Deploy TiDB Lightning